4-H Shooting Sports Ambassadors

 The Missouri 4-H Shooting Sports Ambassador Program is designed to promote 4-H and 4-H Shooting Sports.
 Youth selected to serve as Ambassadors will receive training that will allow them to return to their homes and advocate for the program at the county, regional, and state level.
 Some Ambassadors may be asked to support national events as well.
 Ambassadors provide public relations support at special events such as donor/sponsor functions and also serve as spokespersons for the 4-H Shooting Sports Program, helping to make 4-H and the 4-H Shooting Sports Programs more visible.
 The Ambassador's further develop their skills in leadership, public presentation, citizenship, community service, public relations and teambuilding.

-At least 15 years old (4-H age)
+- At least 12 years old (4-H age)

-At least 1 year remaining as 4-H member (2017-2018 program year)
+- At least 1 year remaining as 4-H member

-Currently enrolled in 4-H Shooting Sports project
+- Currently enrolled in 4-H Shooting Sports project

-Member in good standing in home county
+- Member in good standing in home county

 Purpose, goals and objectives